3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Cascadia Mono Light
 - Monospace (Joplin default)
-- Microsoft JHengHei Light (for Traditional Chinese)
+- Chiron Sans HK Pro (for Simplified & Traditional Chinese  簡、繁體中文)

 Cascadia Mono is one of the best monospace fonts.
 It would be a good choice if you don't need the ligature, and it provides clear symbol characters and works great at the 12px font size.